 Although it’s common to want to have a few drinks to steady the nerves before a big date, sometimes the experience can be more fun when you’re closer to sober.
-Maybe consider how many it too many, next time you’re in the same situation?
+Maybe consider how many might be too many, next time you’re in the same situation?

-The idea of a ‘comfort zone’ – that place that feels easy and familiar and habitual – is pervasive in self-help literature.
+Trying new things means getting out of your comfort zone.
 We’re always being told to ‘step out of your comfort zone’, as though we’re not living unless we’re continually pushing ourselves to be adventurous.
-I agree with this principle in theory – there’s nothing more important than challenging yourself.
-But I think the idea lacks balance.
+But we also need balance.
 Not only do we need time inside our ‘comfort zones’ to recharge, there is also the possibility of stepping too far out.
-When we move beyond what is familiar we are exposed and vulnerable.
-It’s a great experience but there’s also danger – the unknown, the possibility of things going wrong.
-Committing to this risk is necessary if we want to gain new and rewarding experiences.
-But is there such a thing as ‘too vulnerable’, ‘too scared’ or ‘too challenged’?
-I think there is.
+When we move beyond what is familiar we often feel exposed and vulnerable.

 What happens when we step too far out?
-This is the aforementioned ‘adventure hangover’, the thing that happens when you’ve gone and done something ‘crazy’ and you’re feeling the repercussions.
-For a lot of my friends, stepping ‘too far out’ means trying a challenging kink that they haven’t done before, rushing into social situations without the necessary time to prepare, or getting sexual with someone new before trust has been established.
-For my clients, it could mean meeting an escort for the first time – it can be a super scary experience.
-Are you beating yourself up a bit the next day?
-Do you feel like you took things a bit too fast?
+This is the ‘adventure hangover’, the negative feelings that happen when you’ve gone and done something ‘crazy’ that challenges you.
+For a lot of my friends, stepping ‘too far out’ means trying a kink that they haven’t done before, rushing into social situations without the necessary time to prepare, or getting sexual with someone new before trust has been established.
+For my clients, it could mean meeting an escort for the first time – it can be a scary experience.

 And adventure hangover isn’t a sign of failure.
 In fact, it shows that your body and mind are working as they should, to protect you from experiences that might be too much.
-Treat it as a learning experience – you may have stepped too far out of the circle, but you learned something about your limits.
+Treat it as a learning experience – you may moved faster than your brain was ready for, but you learned something about your limits.